npge/npge/doc/API.md

 Steps:

   - processor *In*: reads the blockset from file
-- processor *AddBlastBlocks*: runs blast, saves new blocks in blockset "blast"
+  - processor *AddBlastBlocks*: runs BLAST, saves new blocks in blockset "blast"
       (this is internal name)
+    - creates consensus of each block of the input blockset (each consensus is a sequence)
+    - runs BLAST all-versus-all against these consensuses
+    - converts found hits (blocks on consensuses) to blocks on original sequences
   - processor *Clear*: clears main blockset (known as "target")
-- processor *OverlaplessUnion*: fills main blockset with non-overlapping blocks from blast
+  - processor *OverlaplessUnion*: fills main blockset with non-overlapping blocks from BLAST
   - processor *Rest*: finds fragments not covered with blocks and turn them into blocks of one fragment
   - processor *UniqueNames*: renames blocks
       (each block gets unique name)
   - processor *Output*: writes blocks to output file

 For example, `blocks.bs` is the file with input blockset.